autotelik/yams_audio_engine/README.md

 For each callback should be related to route on BE side which connected with controller method that related user data

-init -     it sends request during datashift_audio.init() function
+init -     it sends request during datashift_audio_engine.init() function

     call once when we need to sync basic player settings